Barista Jobs in USA with Visa Sponsorship

 Can I get an H-1B visa as a barista in the U.S.?

 H-1B visas require a specialty occupation that typically needs at least a bachelor's degree.
 Standard barista roles don't meet this threshold, so H-1B sponsorship is extremely unlikely.
-Your best options are H-2B for seasonal work or J-1 for hospitality training programs.
+Your best options are H-2B for seasonal work or J-1 visa for hospitality training programs.
 If you move into coffee shop management with a hospitality degree, H-1B becomes slightly more plausible, but it's still a tough sell.

 What type of employers sponsor baristas for work visas?